virtser/octopress/source/_posts/2013-04-05-hello-world.markdown

 All blogs I used to have, were in *Russian* only.
 It is my first attempt to write a blog in *English*.
 It supposed to serve all my *English*, *Russian* and *Hebrew* speaking friends.

 I'm going to write here about the things that interest me and may be interesting to read for others as well.
-I'm going to share here stuff related to my workplace or hobbies.
+I'm going to share here stuff related to my workplace and hobbies.
 It is important for me to get feedback.
 So if you read a post and you care or have something to say about it, please comment or share with others.
+You can also subscribe to this blog [RSS feed](http://feeds.feedburner.com/poisonsblog) to get updates.

 I have to stop talking to myself as nobody read first blog posts...  :)